-Chemistry in Groningen is the home of 2016 Nobel Prize winner Ben Feringa, who has won the Nobel Prize in Chemistry for his research on a light-driven rotary molecular motor.
+Chemistry in Groningen is the home of the recipient of the 2016 Nobel Prize in Chemistry, Ben Feringa, for his research in light-driven rotary molecular motors.

 How can I make a flexible solar cell out of organic molecules?
-Can I build a car engine on a molecular level?
-Can I synthesize life?
+Can I build an engine at the molecular level?
+Can I synthesize life-like artificial systems?
 Can I cure tuberculosis?
-You will encounter such questions in the Master's degree program in Chemistry at the University of Groningen.
+You will encounter such questions and many more in the Master's degree program in Chemistry at the University of Groningen.

-The 2-year program is fully taught in English and embedded in an internationally leading research environment.
-The programme offers a great deal of freedom in topics and has a strong focus on research; students spend 50% of their time in research labs.
+This selective 2-year program is taught wholly in English and embedded in an internationally leading research environment.
+The program offers a great deal of freedom in topics and has a strong focus on research; students spend 50% of their time in research labs.
 It is organized along with three main specializations:

-Focus of this specialization lies in the chemistry of functional materials, including aspects like material synthesis and self-assembly, supramolecular chemistry, structural characterization techniques, and functional properties.
+The focus of this specialization lies in the chemistry of functional materials, including aspects like material synthesis and self-assembly, supramolecular chemistry, polymer chemistry, structural characterization techniques, and functional properties.

 Catalysis and Green Chemistry

 This specialization focuses on different aspects of catalysis by enzymes as well as synthetic homogeneous and heterogeneous catalysts and key industrially relevant transformations.